 Hoan: The concept of open- versus closed-end funds is not new to managers and investors.
 The VCC umbrella structure enables managers and investors to use both types of funds under the same existing structure, providing flexibility as well as operational and cost benefits.
 The same umbrella can be scaled to meet different investors’ needs and investment objectives.
 Each sub-fund is compartmentalised from an asset and liability perspective.

-Kit: Another advantage is that investors don’t have to make solvency statements at the point of redemption, unlike traditional corporate funds under a private limited company structure.
+Otto: Another advantage is that investors don’t have to make solvency statements at the point of redemption, unlike traditional corporate funds under a private limited company structure.

 What are some of the drawbacks and limitations of a VCC, and when would a VCC not be the optimal option?

-Kit: Singapore’s VCC structure is still relatively new and hasn’t been fully tested.
+Otto: Singapore’s VCC structure is still relatively new and hasn’t been fully tested.
 I think a couple more years will reveal if investors might exit.
 That said, the Cayman segregated portfolio, or SP, is a similar structure and has not encountered any difficult legal challenges.
 So it would be surprising if the VCC sub-fund structure does.

 It’s worth noting that VCCs are restricted to licensed or registered fund managers.
 This means that many single-family offices (SFOs) and real estate funds are unable to use the VCC structure.